Listening

-Listening is giving attention to a sound or action.
-When listening, a person hears what others are saying and tries to understand what it means.
-The act of listening involves complex affective, cognitive and behavioral processes.
-Affective processes include the motivation to listen to others; cognitive processes include attending to, understanding, receiving and interpreting content and relational messages; and behavioral processes include responding to others with verbal and nonverbal feedback.
+Listening is the act of paying attention to sounds.
+It includes listening to the sounds of nature, listening to music, and perhaps most importantly, interpersonal listening, i.e. listening to other human beings.
+When listening to another person, one hears what they are saying and tries to understand what it means.

+Interpersonal listening involves complex affective, cognitive, and behavioral processes.
+Affective processes include the motivation to listen to others; cognitive processes include attending to, understanding, receiving, and interpreting content and relational messages; and behavioral processes include responding to others with verbal and nonverbal feedback.

-Listening is a skill for creating problems.
-Poor listening can lead to misinterpretations, thus causing conflict or a dispute.
-Other causes can be excessive interruptions, inattention, hearing what you want to hear, mentally composing a response, and having a closed mind.
+Interpersonal listening is a skill for resolving problems.
+Poor interpersonal listening can lead to misinterpretations, thus causing conflict or dispute.
+Poor listening can be exhibited by excessive interruptions, inattention, hearing what you want to hear, mentally composing a response, or having a closed mind.

 Listening is also linked to memory.
-According to one study, during a speech some background noises heard by listeners helped them recall some of the information by hearing it again.
+According to one study, when there were background noises during a speech, listeners were better able to recall the information in the speech when hearing those noises again.
 For example, when a person reads or does something else while listening to music, he or she can recall what that was when hearing the music again later.

-Listening also functions rhetorically as a means of promoting the cross-culture communicative discourses.
-Ratcliffe built her argument upon two incidents in which individuals demonstrated a tendency to refuse the cross-cultural discourses.